Meet Our Course Instructors

 Edward possesses a Bachelor’s degree in Criminal Justice and a Master’s Degree in Executive Leadership.
 He is a graduate of the FBI National Academy and is a United States Marine Corps Veteran.

-Chief (Retired), Pasadena Police Department
+Chief (Retired), Anaheim Police Department

 Effective Stewardship in Policing